-According to the Article 18 of the Central Bank of Montenegro Law (“Official Gazette of Montenegro“ no. 40/10 and 46/10) and based on the provisions of the Decision on Bank Reserve Requirement to be held with the Central Bank of Montenegro (“Official Gazette of Montenegro“ no. 35/11, 22/12 and 61/12), the Central Bank of Montenegro prescribed the obligation for the banks to calculate, allocate and maintain reserve requirement by applying the ratio of 9.5% on the portion of base comprising of sight deposits and deposits with maturity up to one year, while ratio of 8.5% shall be applied on the portion of base comprising of deposits with maturity over one year.
-The ratio of 9.5% shall be applied on deposits with maturity over one year which have clause on possibility of taking off the deposit in the period shorter than one year.
+According to the Article 18 of the Central Bank of Montenegro Law (“Official Gazette of Montenegro“ no. 40/10, 46/10 and 06/13) and based on the provisions of the Decision on Bank Reserve Requirement to be held with the Central Bank of Montenegro (“Official Gazette of Montenegro“ no.73/15), applied as of 1 January 2016, the Central Bank of Montenegro prescribed the obligation for the banks to calculate, allocate and maintain reserve requirement by applying the ratio of 9.5% on the portion of base comprising of sight deposits and deposits with maturity up to one year, while ratio of 8.5% shall be applied on the portion of base comprising of deposits with maturity over one year.
+The ratio of 9.5% shall be applied on deposits with maturity over one year which have clause on possibility of cancelling the deposit in the period shorter than one year.

-The banks shall calculate and submit to the Central Bank the reports in the prescribed forms ObR, ObR-p, ObR-d1 and ObR-d2 on a weekly basis.
-Depositing into or withdrawing from the reserve requirement account in the country or the CBM accounts abroad shall be performed on Wednesdays, and in the form of Government T-bills issued by Montenegro up to 35%.
+The banks shall calculate and submit to the Central Bank the reports in the prescribed forms on a weekly basis.
+Depositing into or withdrawing from the reserve requirement account in the country or the CBM accounts abroad shall be performed on Wednesdays and cannot be allocated or maintained in other forms.

 The banks may use up to 50% of their reserve requirement deposits interest-free to maintain their daily liquidity, provided that they return the used amount on the same day.